annafelicity/predicting_popularity/README.md

 Other future research might determine whether better outcomes in predictions can emerge from having the user input additional criteria such as the genre of the book (fiction, biography, poetry, history, etc.).
 I would also like to try re-running the model using only books pulled from a subject keyword search on tattoo* rather than a general keyword search to reduce the noise in the data.

 I’d also like to try this as a classification model problem.
-Instead of predicting continuous values, I could predict whether a book would fall into one of two or more set ranges for popularity.
+Instead of predicting continuous values, I could predict whether a book would fall into one of several set ranges for popularity, e.g. 1 to 9, 10 to 99, 100 to 999, 1000 and over.

 Also I’d like to add on other metrics such as the Amazon.com sales rank and overall rating and GoodReads rating.

 #### Conclusion:

 A popularity prediction calculator has value as one of several tools in an author’s toolbox to help craft and narrow choices of book title.
 This current model predicts the total number of libraries that will hold a book 6.5% better than randomly guessing; in other words, my predictive model using the title alone explains 6.5% of the variance.
+This can be helpful when narrowing down title choice among several different options.

 #### Endnotes: